 In 1994, Larry Morgan was appointed Viticulturist.
 He established the monitoring and review systems that enhance the quality of grapes arriving at the crusher.
 Larry and Te Mata's pursuit of excellence have given rise to many initiatives that continue to improve the quality of their wines and their commitment have heavily invested in the estate.
 Today, the estate is comprised of 250 hectares, of which 175 hectares are under vine.
 It has an annual production of 40,000 cases.
-Twothirds of this is Cabernet Sauvignon, Merlot, Chardonnay and Syrah, from which the estate produces a stunning array of red and white wines.
-Three generations of the Buck family live and work at Te Mata Estate, headed by with Nick Buck who became CEO in 2013. to environmental performance under New Zealand's Sustainable Winegrowing programme.
-Many Te Mata staff have worked in France and further afield; Philip Brodie and Nick Buck gained experience at Château Margaux, while Toby Buck and Eden Cowley spent time at Château Léoville-Barton and Château Mauvesin.
-In 2012, Te Mata Estate launched 'Estate Vineyards', a collection of five varietally designated wines; Merlot/Cabernet, Syrah, Gamay Noir, Chardonnay and Sauvignon Blanc.
-These wines are sourced exclusively from Te Mata Estate's top vineyards and blended by the same Te Mata team, to represent the pinacle of variety, vintage, and Hawke's Bay origin.
+Two-thirds of this is Cabernet Sauvignon, Merlot, Chardonnay and Syrah, from which the estate produces a stunning array of red and white wines.
+Three generations of the Buck family live and work at Te Mata Estate, headed by with Nick Buck who became CEO in 2013.